bhisaac/5eFP/5eFP-SRD.md

 The number of coins GMs award when encounters are completed increases to 2**⛁** starting at 3rd level and 3**⛁** beginning at 6th level.

 ### Spending Coins
-PCs may spend coins during downtime (see Downtime) or during preparation (see Preparation) before deploying to a world map tile.
+PCs may spend coins during downtime (see Between Adventures) or during preparation (see Preparation) before deploying to a world map tile.
 PCs may spend any number of coins.
+Once a coin is spent, it is lost.

-Occasionally a game feature may temporarily grant the ability to spend one or more coins.
+A game feature may temporarily grant PCs the ability to spend one or more coins.
 The feature explains when this happens and provides guidelines for how many coins a PC can choose to spend.

-Once a coin is spent, it is lost.
+## Selling Treasure
+Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
+Normally, you can sell your treasures and trinkets when you return to HQ~, provided that you can find buyers and merchants interested in your loot~.

+**Arms, Armor, and Other Equipment.** As a general rule, undamaged weapons, armor, and other equipment fetch half their cost when sold in a market.
+This means you must sell two pieces of equipment in order to receive +1⛁.
+Weapons and armor used by monsters are rarely in good enough condition to sell.

+**Magic Items.** Selling magic items is problematic.
+Finding someone to buy a potion or a scroll isn’t too hard, but other items are out of the realm of most but the wealthiest nobles.
+Likewise, aside from a few common magic items, you won’t normally come across magic items or spells to purchase.
+The value of magic is far beyond what simple coins represent and should always be treated as such.

+PCs may choose to create a magic item marketplace by unlocking this building through downtime research.

+**Gems, Jewelry, and Art Objects.** These items are included in the description of coins.
+Coins do not differentiate between coins, gems, jewelry, and art for ease of use and simplicity.

+**Trade Goods.** On the borderlands, many people conduct transactions through barter.
+Like gems and art objects, trade goods—bars of iron, bags of salt, livestock, and so on—retain their full value in the market and can be used as currency.

 ## Armor
 Fantasy gaming worlds are a vast tapestry made up of many different cultures, each with its own technology level.
 For this reason, adventurers have access to a variety of armor types, ranging from leather armor to chain mail to costly plate armor, with several other kinds of armor in between.
-The Armor table collects the most commonly available types of armor found in the game and separates them into ~three~ four categories: ~light armor~ cloth, leather, ~medium armor~ chain, and ~heavy armor~ plate.
+The Armor table collects the most commonly available types of armor found in the game and separates them into four categories: cloth, leather, chain, and plate.
 Many warriors supplement their armor with a shield.

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.